rogalski/pygda-pylint-talk/SLIDES.md

 - mixed indentation (tabs/spaces)
 - etc.

-Essentially, those checks rely on information which are missing from abstract syntax tree.
+Essentially, those checks rely on information which are missing from syntax tree (syntax trees does not hold code formatting information).

 ---